 Use it to train your bird

-While growing up, your parents used your likeable item to bribe you or appreciate any good trait you did.
+While growing up, your parents used your likable item to bribe you or appreciate any good trait you did.
 Millet too can do the magic on your bird.
 Sometimes the budgie can get insecure or mad at you and starts avoiding you.
 You can use the millet to win it over.
 Also, it can be a good way of finger-training your buddy while burning the extra fat since it’s high-content carbohydrate stuff.

 The Bottom Line

 Budgies are lovely creatures that deserve your love.
 As the owner, you have to provide it with all the requirements for a comfortable lifestyle.
-Apart from a well-balanced diet, you should offer friendship, calm, and secure environment.
+Apart from a well-balanced diet, you should offer friendship, a calm, and a secure environment.
 Millet is an excellent way of making your budgie happy and satisfied.
-To save the costs, plant in your home and see how much it contributes to your minimality in budgeting.
+To save the costs, plant it in your home and see how much it contributes to your minimality in budgeting.
 The article has provided everything you need to know.
 It’s now your turn to make a move and grow your budgie’s millet!